mireklzicar/lineindex/docs/usage.rst

 Usage
 =====

-This page provides detailed usage examples for the Linex library.
+This page provides detailed usage examples for the LineIndex library.

 Basic Usage
 ----------

-Initialize a Linex object by providing a file path:
+Initialize a LineIndex object by providing a file path:

 .. code-block:: python

-   from linex import Linex
+   from lineindex import LineIndex

    # Create an index for a text file
-   db = Linex("large_file.txt")
+   db = LineIndex("large_file.txt")

 Accessing Lines
 --------------

-Linex supports several ways to access lines in a file:
+LineIndex supports several ways to access lines in a file:

 Single Line Access
 ~~~~~~~~~~~~~~~~~